-- Phase 1 trials: Initial testing in a small group of people (20-80) to evaluate the drug's safety and to identify side effects. - Phase 2 trials: Testing in a larger group of people (100-300) to determine the drug's effectiveness and to further evaluate its safety. - Phase 3 trials: Continued testing in large groups of people (1,000-3,000) to confirm the drug's effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information to ensure that the investigational drug can be used safely.
-In most cases, an investigational drug must be proven effective and must show continued safety in a Phase 3 clinical trial to be considered for approval by FDA for sale in the United States.
-(However, some drugs go through FDA's accelerated approval process and are approved before a Phase 3 clinical trial is complete.) - Phase 4 trials: Ongoing tracking that occurs after a drug is approved by FDA for sale in the United States.
+- Phase 1 trial: Initial testing in a small group of people (20-80) to evaluate the drug's safety and to identify side effects. - Phase 2 trial: Testing in a larger group of people (100-300) to determine the drug's effectiveness and to further evaluate its safety. - Phase 3 trial: Continued testing in large groups of people (1,000-3,000) to confirm the drug's effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information to ensure that the investigational drug can be used safely.

+In most cases, an investigational drug must be proven effective and must show continued safety in a Phase 3 clinical trial to be considered for approval by the FDA for sale in the United States.
+(However, some drugs go through the FDA's accelerated approval process and are approved before a Phase 3 clinical trial is complete.)

+• Phase 4 trial: Ongoing tracking that occurs after a drug is approved by the FDA for sale in the United States.
 The purpose of the tracking is to seek more information about the drug's risks, benefits, and optimal use.

-For more information, read the HIVinfo HIV/AIDS Clinical Trials fact sheet.
+For more information, read the HIVinfo HIV and AIDS Clinical Trials fact sheet.

-How can I find a clinical trial that is studying an investigational HIV drug?
+How can a person find a clinical trial that is studying an investigational HIV drug?

-To find an HIV/AIDS clinical trial that is studying an investigational HIV drug, use the clinical trial search.
+To find an HIV and AIDS clinical trial that is studying an investigational HIV drug, use the find a study search feature on ClinicalTrials.gov.

-For help with your search, call an ClinicalInfo health information specialist at 1-800-448-0440 or email ContactUs@HIVinfo.NIH.gov.
+For help with your search, call a Clinical Info health information specialist at 1-800-448-0440 or email ContactUs@HIVinfo.NIH.gov.